 Meaningless measurements waste time.
 However, measurement offers crucial insight and reports on the success of strategy.
 Measures report the walking of a chosen path or not.
 Measurements determine personal and organizational performance.
 How do people and organizations differentiate between tactical and strategic measurements?
-And what is that an important question?
+And why is that an important question?

-Use strategy creates context.
+Using strategy creates context.

 Take a typical organization with some grass out front.
 The grounds crew cuts the lawn weekly.
 They also lay down fertilizer, kill moss and weeds and keep trash off the grounds.
-Success comes from executing an assignment week-after-week.
+Success comes from executing an assignment week after week.
 While those goals may prove important to the local team working at that facility, they don’t have much strategic importance.

 But in a different strategic context, they might.